elfkuzco/elfkuzco.github.io/_posts/2025-09-02-Google-Summer-of-Code-2025.markdown

 <a href="https://github.com/openzim/zimfarm/issues?q=is%3Aissue%20state%3Aopen%20label%3Aprio3" target="_blank">prio3</a> to a broader
 backlog waiting to be tackled.

-I’m glad to share that I’ll continue working with Kiwix as a contractor until at least the end of 2025, which is both a testament to their trust in the work I’ve done and to how much I’ve developed since my first pull request to their codebase two years ago.
+I’m very glad to share that I’ll continue working with Kiwix as a contractor until at least the end of 2025, which is both a testament to their trust in the work I’ve done and to how much I’ve developed since my first pull request to their codebase two years ago.

 ### Things I Learned